-C. If the court finds by a preponderance of the evidence that at the time of the offense the defendant was a survivor of domestic violence or subjected to physical, sexual, or psychological abuse inflicted by a sexual partner, a family member or member of the household, the trafficker of the defendant, or any person who used the defendant for financial gain, and that the violence or abuse was a substantial contributing factor in causing the defendant to commit the offense or to the defendant's criminal behavior, the court shall depart from the applicable sentence to the ranges provided as follows:
+C. If the court finds by clear and convincing evidence that at the time of the offense the defendant was a survivor of domestic violence or subjected to physical, sexual, or psychological abuse inflicted by a sexual partner, a family member or member of the household, the trafficker of the defendant, or any person who used

-- 1 1.
-Sentences of life without the possibility of parole shall be 2 reduced to thirty (30) years or less; - 2.
-Sentences of life with the possibility of parole shall be reduced to twenty-five (25) years or less;
+- the defendant for financial gain, and that the violence or abuse was related to and was a substantial contributing factor in causing the defendant to commit the offense or to the defendant's criminal behavior, the court shall depart from the applicable sentence to the ranges provided as follows: - 1.
+Sentences of life without the possibility of parole shall be reduced to thirty (30) years or less;

-- 5 3.
-Sentences of thirty (30) years or more shall be reduced to 6 twenty (20) years or less; - 7 4.
-Sentences of twenty (20) years or more shall be reduced to 8 fifteen (15) years or less; - 5.
+- 2. Sentences of life with the possibility of parole shall be reduced to twenty-five (25) years or less; - 3.
+Sentences of thirty (30) years or more shall be reduced to twenty (20) years or less; - 4.
+Sentences of twenty (20) years or more shall be reduced to fifteen (15) years or less; - 5.
 Sentences of fifteen (15) years or more shall be reduced to seven and one-half (7 1/2) years or less; and - 6.
+Sentences of eight (8) years or more shall be reduced to five (5) years or less. - D. If the offense is one listed in Section 571 of Title 57 of the Oklahoma Statutes, the defendant must prove by clear and convincing evidence that either the victim was the perpetrator of the domestic violence, physical, sexual, or psychological abuse by a sexual partner, a family or household member, the trafficker of the defendant, or a person who used the defendant for financial gain, or the offense was coerced by the perpetrator.

-Sentences of eight (8) years or more shall be reduced to five (5) years or less. - D. Unless the court finds due cause, the provisions of this section shall not apply to a person convicted of: - 1.
-An offense that would require the person to register as a sex offender; - 2.
-An attempt or conspiracy to commit an offense that would require the person to register as a sex offender; - 3.
-An offense specified in subsection A of Section 843.3 of Title 21 of the Oklahoma Statutes; - 4.
+- 1 E. The provisions of this section shall not apply to a person 2 convicted of: - An offense that would require the person to register as a sex offender;

+- 2. An attempt or conspiracy to commit an offense that would require the person to register as a sex offender; - 7 3.
+An offense specified in subsection A of Section 843.3 of 8 Title 21 of the Oklahoma Statutes; - 4.
 An offense specified in subsection A of Section 843.5 of Title 21 of the Oklahoma Statutes; or - 5.
-An offense for which the person has received a sentence of death.

-SECTION 4.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1090.4 of Title 22, unless there is created a duplication in numbering, reads as follows:

-- A. Where a court has imposed a criminal judgment and sentence upon a defendant other than for an offense described in subsection D of Section 3 of this act and the defendant is serving the sentence in the custody of the Department of Corrections, the court shall impose a new, lesser sentence following a hearing if the court determines: - 1.
-At the time of the offense for which the sentence is being served, the defendant was a victim of domestic violence or subjected to physical, sexual, or psychological abuse inflicted by a sexual partner, a family member or member of the household, the trafficker of the defendant, or any person who used the defendant for financial gain; and - 2.
-Such violence or abuse was a significant contributing factor in causing the defendant to commit the offense for which he or she is presently in custody or to the defendant's criminal behavior.
+An offense for which the person has received a sentence of death. - SECTION 4.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1090.4 of Title 22, unless there is created a duplication in numbering, reads as follows: - Where a court has imposed a criminal judgment and sentence upon a defendant other than for an offense described in subsection E of Section 3 of this act and the defendant is serving the sentence in the custody of the Department of Corrections, the court shall impose a new, lesser sentence following a hearing if the court determines: - 1.
+At the time of the offense for which the sentence is being served, the defendant was a victim of domestic violence or subjected to physical, sexual, or psychological abuse inflicted by a sexual partner, a family member or member of the household, the trafficker

+- of the defendant, or any person who used the defendant for financial qain; and - 2.
+Such violence or abuse was related to and was a substantial contributing factor in causing the defendant to commit the offense for which he or she is presently in custody or to the defendant's criminal behavior.